mashu/ImmuneDiscover.jl/docs/src/index.md

 ```bash
 immunediscover pattern test.tsv.gz V.fasta -b pseudogenes.fasta -l 200 -f 0.1 -c 10 test-pattern.tsv.gz
 ```
-will analyze the entire plate using trimmed genes of a minimum length of 200, applying an allelic ratio filter of 0.2.
+will analyze the entire plate using trimmed genes of a minimum length of `200`, applying an allelic ratio filter of `0.1` and minimum count filter of `10`.
 The result is a compressed TSV file containing candidate alleles and their counts for the entire plate.
 Typically, select some of these alleles for further analysis using the Hamming or Exact search module.

-Some of the optional arguments that are important for the discovery process are:
-- WEIGHTS: Indicating the length of the window which is used to trim sequences, the longer the window the more accurate trimming but it should not exceed the length of the sequence as it's expensive to compute, typical good value is between 20 and 30.
+### Pattern Program Parameters

+The `pattern` program accepts the following parameters:

+### Positional Arguments

+1. `input`: TSV file with demultiplex data.
+2. `fasta`: FASTA file with aligned gene sequences to build trimming profile.
+3. `output`: TSV file to save demultiplex data.

+### Optional Arguments

+- `-t, --top TOP`: Save top candidates with highest counts per gene.
+(Default: 5)
+- `-w, --weights WEIGHTS`: Length of the position weight matrix.
+(Default: 20)
+- `-l, --length LENGTH`: Minimum length of the trimmed read.
+(Default: 200)
+- `-k, --kmer KMER`: Kmer size which will be used to search for patterns.
+(Default: 12)
+- `-m, --maxkmer MAXKMER`: Maximum kmer size if kmer size needs to be increased automatically.
+(Default: 50)
+- `-d, --maxdist MAXDIST`: Maximum distance allowed for alleles.
+(Default: 50)
+- `-s, --sample SAMPLE`: Number of kmers to sample from the set of all kmers to search for a gene.
+(Default: 5)
+- `-f, --minfreq MINFREQ`: Minimum allelic ratio applied within each gene group.
+(Default: 0.01)
+- `-c, --mincount MINCOUNT`: Minimum count for an allele.
+(Default: 10)
+- `-b, --blacklist BLACKLIST`: Blacklist file with sequences to be excluded from pattern search (e.g. pseudo-genes).

+### Pattern output
+The output is a compressed TSV file with the following columns:
+- count: The number of reads matching the allele.
+- closest: The closest allele from the database.
+- dist: The Levenshtein distance to the closest allele.
+- allele_name: The new name of the allele.
+- gene: The gene of the allele.
+- length: The length of the allele.
-- LENGTH: The minimum length of the gene after trimming, sequences that traim shorter than this limit are dsiacrded.
+- length_db: The length of the closest allele from the database.
-- MAXKMER: Maximum size of the pattern that needs to be unique for a gene, the larger the value the more unique pattern at the cost of missing variation in the gene as this patterns are used for exact search.
-- SAMPLE: The maximum number patterns to be sampled from each gene, the larger the value the more patterns are sampled at the cost of longer runtime.
-Patterns are used to aggregate sequences belonging to the same gene.
-- MINFREQ: The allelic ratio filter which is used to discard sequencing errors and sequencing artifacts, the lower the value the more sequences are discarded at the cost of missing low frequency alleles.
-- MINCOUNT: The minimum number of sequences that should be present in an allele to be considered, the larger the value the more sequences are discarded at the cost of missing low frequency alleles.
+- patterns: The patterns used to find the allele.
+- ratio: The ratio of the allele with respect to highest allele in the gene group.
+- seq: The sequence of the allele.